strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 `GET /api/articles?publicationState=preview`
 :::

-:::note
+:::tip
-If you only want to retrieve your draft entries, you can combine the `preview` mode and the `published_at` field.
+To retrieve only draft entries, combine the `preview` publication state and the `published_at` fields:

 `GET /api/articles?publicationState=preview&published_at_null=true`
 :::